 The next big project we are considering is providing live video casting of the keynote talks for those cannot attend the event itself.

-Please donate to the Friends of the Oxford Symposium to support the Trustees efforts to continually improve the Symposium’s programs.
+Please donate to the Friends of the Oxford Symposium in order to support the Trustees efforts to continually improve the Symposium’s programs.
 If you are a UK taxpayer, your donation will qualify for Gift Aid, which will benefit the Symposium even more.

 £10 Bread & Butter

 If you wish to volunteer with the Friends please get in touch with us.